Planned Rail Closures Planned Rail Closures

 We might need to:

-• Lift, repair, or replace sections of the track.
+• lift, repair or replace sections of the track

-• Shut down overhead power supplies for electric trains.
+• shut down overhead power supplies for electric trains

-• Maintain structures like bridges, tunnels, and platforms.
+• maintain structures like bridges, tunnels and platforms

-• Move equipment, tools, and supplies across rail lines.
+• move equipment, tools and supplies across rail lines.

-But we sometimes have to do work during the day.
-These upgrades may be too unsafe to do in the dark or too noisy for people living nearby.
+We try to do most of our work at night and schedule it for when the fewest passengers are traveling.
+But, sometimes, we have to do work during the day, as upgrades may be too unsafe to do in the dark or too noisy for people living nearby.

 When we close rail services, we provide rail replacement buses so you can get where you need to go.
+These buses follow the same lines as the train services they’re replacing.

 Information is correct at the time of publishing and subject to change.